Manishkatel/tweetbot/README.md

 # 📌 Twitter Bot with Tweepy

-A Twitter bot that listens for mentions with the hashtag #hello and replies with "All the best" while also liking and retweeting the tweet.
+A Twitter bot that listens for mentions with the hashtag #hello and replies with "All the best" while also liking and retweeting the tweet

 ## 🚀 Overview